YangRui2015/2048_env/README.md

-# 2048 Environment for Reinforcement Learning and DQN Algorithm implementation
+# 2048 Environment and DQN Algorithm implementation

 Thanks to the author of gym-2048 https://github.com/rgal/gym-2048.
 The code is easy to understand and runs efficiently.
 I just made some little changes to make it a better RL environment.
 And I implemented dqn with many tricks using pytorch: